docker-archive/global-hack-day-3/foresti/README.md

 ## Development

-If you want to try godoauth you will need the last Docker, vault and a working go environment.
+If you want to contribute to `godoauth` you will need the latest Docker, Vault and a working Go environment.

-### Create dev SSL certs
+### Create Development SSL Certificates

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.pem